manhph2211/manhph2211/README.md

-- 🔭 I’m currently studying in the field of Computer Science and IoT at Hanoi University of Science and Technology
+- 🔭 I’m currently studying in the field of Computer Science and IoT at HUST

 - 👯 I'm really interested in applying AI as well as IoT to address real world problems